metricly/metricly-docs/content/integrations/sso/sso-okta.md

 Single Sign-On (SSO) is a **paid-only feature**.
 Wish to upgrade?
 Contact your [Sales Representative](mailto:sales@metricly.com).
 {{% /alert %}}

-## 1. Generate a Certificate in Metricly
+## 1. Generate a Certificate in CloudWisdom

 1. Navigate to **Account Profile** > **SSO**.
 2. Click **Generate**.